Vietnam Veteran Poetry by Francisco Biscoriliza

 $2.99 e-book at Kindle and most outlets

-Warrior’s Allegory is the follow-up to Warrior’s Manuscript… more in the same vein.
-More of the ‘Metaphorical Shooting Gallery’ series of poems including my favourite ‘Welcome Home’ which again explores my displeasure with the way our soldiers were treated upon their return home and our protagonist’s response to their attitudes… a slight adjustment to the American Dream.
+Warrior’s Allegory is the follow-up to Warrior’s Manuscript by Francisco Biscoriliza, continuing in the same vein.
+More of the ‘Metaphorical Shooting Gallery’ series of poems, including my favorite ‘Welcome Home,’ which again explores my displeasure with the way our soldiers were treated upon their return home and our protagonist’s response to their attitudes—a slight adjustment to the American Dream.
 This book is better than the first, as it should be.
-There’s the usual variety of military poetry thoughts and memories and my usual leanings toward finding peace, love poems and adventures.
+I know it's better because Wilma says it is.
+There’s the usual variety of military poetry thoughts and memories, along with my typical leanings toward finding peace, love poems, and adventures.
 In Manuscript, Route 66 was the ode.
-Here ‘Jungle’ is an even longer ode that weaves a mysterious tale through an unknown jungle that is fiction as close to the classified truth as I can get to my adventures in the Asian theater without resorting to well… like sarge said, “If I told ya, I’d hafta kill ya.”
-I also have a nine page poem that can be summed in in one sentence: I think daylight savings time is stupid.
+Here, ‘Jungle’ is an even longer ode that weaves a mysterious tale through an unknown jungle, fiction as close to the classified truth as I can get to my adventures in the Asian theater without resorting to, well… like sarge said, 'If I told ya, I’d hafta kill ya.'

 $18.99 paperback at Amazon and most outlets